 Early on in the program, the Lincoln Laboratory team worked to optimize the wavelength of light used for the pulses.
 Tissue and blood absorb and scatter light differently at different wavelengths.
 These effects can swallow a light signal such that nothing bounces back to the receivers.
-Through modeling and measurements, the team determined that a 1064-nanometer laser could safely deliver almost 11 times more photons and reach a 25% deeper region of the brain than can the shorter wavelengths used currently.
-In addition, a 1064-nanometer laser is readily produced by commercial pulsed fiber laser technology.
+Through modeling and measurements, the team determined that a 1064-nanometer laser could safely deliver almost 11 times more photons and reach a 25% deeper region of the brain than can the shorter

-To make the receivers sensitive to faint light signals returning from deep in the brain, the team used a custom detector technology, developed at Lincoln Laboratory, called Geiger-mode avalanche photodiodes (GmAPDs).
+To make the receivers sensitive to faint light signals returning from deep in the brain, the team used a custom detector technology. developed at Lincoln Laboratory, called Geiger-mode avalanche photodiodes (GmAPDs).
 A GmAPD can detect single photons and measure their arrival time digitally.
 Twenty years in the making, the GmAPDs have been involved in many critical programs at the Laboratory.
 This project is the first medical application of GmAPDs, which are coupled with a novel readout integrated circuit (ROIC) designed specifically for this use.